Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 - Catch your puppy at a time he may need to go potty.
 Puppies tend to have the urge to potty after they have slept or shortly after a meal (like within 15 minutes).
 Place your puppy on the newspaper and say the verbal cue "go potty."

 - Praise your puppy for going potty by saying "yes!" and then give your puppy a tasty treat.
 Make sure when you praise and reward that you don't interrupt the urine flow or the act of defecation, or your puppy may stop to get the treat and then continue elsewhere.

 If your puppy doesn't go immediately, be patient.
 Keep an eye on signs your puppy needs to potty.
 If your puppy is about to go, but not directly on the newspaper, try either slipping the newspaper right under him or enticing him to step on the newspaper.

 Rinse and repeat the above steps several times.
 The more you practice, the better.
 Puppies are creatures of habit, so if you praise and reward them for going on the newspaper often, they'll likely pick up on it and go on it more and more.
 It's the power of positive reinforcement training that causes behaviors to strengthen and repeat.

 What if your puppy has an accident?
 In such a case, avoid methods based on intimidation such as scolding your puppy, pushing your puppy's face in the mess or hitting your puppy with a rolled newspaper.
 These methods will only teach your puppy not to trust you and will cause your puppy to hide to pee and poop.

-And remember: accidents are totally normally during potty training (otherwise, it wouldn't be called training!)
+And remember: accidents are totally normal during potty training (otherwise, it wouldn't be called training!)
 You can't expect a young puppy to be perfect because young puppies ( generally under 12 weeks) haven't attained yet sufficient bladder and bowel control.
-With time, patience, close supervision and persistence though, you will start seeing progress and all the hard work will pay off.
+With time, patience, close supervision, and persistence, you will start seeing progress, and all the hard work will pay off.